-The Colonial Theatre was one of Reading’s first large theatres built specifically for movies, and opened on April 15, 1917, with “Sleeping Fires”.
+The Colonial Theatre was one of Reading’s first large theatres built specifically for movies, and opened on April 16, 1917, screening the movie “Sleeping Fires”.
 It was operated by Carr & Schad, which had the local franchise for Paramount-Artcraft releases.
 In September, 1925, the Loew’s Inc. circuit took over and ran the Colonial Theatre through its peak years as home for all the major MGM releases, including “Gone With the Wind”.

 In 1963, Loew’s declined to renew its lease when it expired, and Stanley Warner took over for five years.
 In 1968, some “indies” took over but lasted only one year.